-If you’ve been injured in a motorcycle accident, you need an experienced Utah motorcycle accident lawyer.
+If you’ve been injured in a motorcycle accident, you need an experienced motorcycle accident lawyer in Utah.
 The lawyers at Harris, Preston, & Chambers will fight to protect you against unfair practices by insurance companies.
 They will investigate your case and help you build a winning claim.

 Motorcycle accidents are on the rise in Utah.
 Unfortunately, severe injuries often accompany motorcycle accidents.
 Because of the difference in size between automobiles and motorcycles, the motorcyclist is usually the one left with devastating injuries.
 Although public perception unfairly views motorcyclists as risky drivers, the fact is that most motorcycle accidents in Utah are caused by the driver of the automobile.